Status : Published | Published On : Jun, 2023 | Report Code : VRHC1096 | Industry : Healthcare | Available Format :

 Industry Overview

-From USD 182.4 billion in 2022, the global digital health market is predicted to grow to USD 610.4 billion by 2030, registering a CAGR of 28.0% during the forecast period (2023 –2030).
+From USD 182.4 billion in 2023, the Global Digital Health Market is predicted to grow to USD 610.4 billion by 2030, registering a CAGR of 28.0% during the forecast period (2025 –2030).
 The global digital health market is growing at a significant rate, due to the growing penetration of smartphone and tablet users, and the increasing occurrence of chronic and lifestyle-associated diseases such as cardiovascular diseases.

 Digital health provides efficient care through patient online services and digital diagnostic techniques.
 A digital diagnostic system, wireless technologies, and electronic health records are some of the digital health technologies which include a variety of data such as medication, patient history, treatment plans, radiology images, allergies, laboratory and test results, and diagnosis.
 The digital health market has the potential to revolutionize healthcare by improving access to care, enabling proactive health management, reducing costs, and enhancing patient outcomes.